-Office-based workers may not face the risk of accidents, but staff that work in an office alone are considered lone workers.
+Office-based employees may not face the risk of accidents, but individuals that work in an office alone are considered lone workers.
 A receptionist that sits at a desk in a waiting room alone is considered a lone worker.
 Staff who travel to meet clients are considered lone workers, as well.

 Many professionals in the healthcare industry spend the bulk of their time visiting clients’ homes putting them at risk.
 Homecare workers and nurses are especially vulnerable.